bunzela/FieldTools/README.md

 # FieldTools

-FieldTools calculates electric fields in MD trajectories.
+FieldTools.py can be used to calculate electric fields from MD trajectories.
 The script requires standard MD **trajectory** and **parameter** files as input.
 Furthermore a **target** file needs to be provided that specifies the positions at which the field will be calculated.

+---
 To test field tools, click on: <a target="_blank" href="https://colab.research.google.com/github/bunzela/FieldTools/blob/main/FieldTools.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>
+---

 > [!NOTE]
-> Fields are defined in the **target** file and are either calcualted at an atom or along a bond. <br />
+> Fields are defined in the **target** file and are either calcualted at an atom or along a bond.
-> To define a target, use amber selection masks to select either one (atom) or two (bond) atoms. <br />
+> To define a target, use amber selection masks to select either one (atom) or two (bond) atoms.
 > Several targets can be calculated in parallel, by adding additional lines to the **target** file

 > [!WARNING]
-> FieldTools calculates the fields from the exact location of all atoms in the system without considering periodicity. <br />
+> FieldTools calculates the fields from the exact location of all atoms in the system without considering periodicity.
 > Trajectories must thus be imaged!

 ### Requirements